nathj07/c-pod/README.md

     Host ds*.local cpod*.local
     ProxyCommand /usr/bin/nc -X 5 -x <%= cgi.server_name %>:1080 %h %p

+If you want most `.local` names to reside on the C-Pod, but have some that do not (for example a C-Pod running inside a virtual machine `cpod.local`) you can invert this using:

+    Host cpod.local
+    ProxyCommand none

+    Host *.local
+    ProxyCommand /usr/bin/nc -X 5 -x <%= cgi.server_name %>:1080 %h %p

 The `nc` command is standard under MacOS - you may need to install it if using another OS.